Horsetail, Scouring Rush, etc.

 I am kind of running out of words…

-By the end of the summer, the pot was nearly full AGAIN.
+By the end of the summer, the pot was nearly full AGAIN!

 One thing is for sure, the Equisetum hyemale doesn’t like it in the basement over winter.
 I decided since I would probably be spending many years here at the farm it may be a good idea to go ahead and put the Horsetail in the ground.
 Believe me, I knew what could happen and I was very reluctant.
 But, I did it.
 I was surprised they didn’t go nuts but they barely spread at all nor did they get very tall.

 The winter wasn’t that bad so they made it through their first winter in the ground with no problem.
+At the time, I didn’t know just how hardy these plants were.

 A few new shoots started popping up…